propublica/sunlight-congress/documents.md

 ### Fields for ig_report

 ***inspector_url***
-The url to the inspector that created the report.
-Inspectors are located withing their respective departments.
+The url of the Inspector General that created the report.
+Inspector Generals are located withing their respective departments.

 ***pdf***
-Meta data from the PDF.
-Including, modification_date, creation_date, author and page_count.
+Metadata from the PDF.
+Including modification_date, creation_date, author and page_count.

 ***published_on***
 Document's publication date.

 ***agency***
-Shortened agency name of the agency that produced the report.
+Shortened name of the agency that produced the report.

 ***agency_name***
 Full agency name.

 ***type***
-General category that identifies it the file is a report, audit, etc.
+General category that identifies the file as a report, audit, etc.

 ***url***
 The report's URL.

 ***file_type***
-File type of the document, most reports are pdf.
+File type of the document, most reports are PDF.

 ***title***
 The title of the report.